 The Children's International Festival will be at the heart of the Explore UT Cultural Crossroads on the South Mall.
 Visitors to the festival will have the opportunity to experience the cultures of South Asia, Ecuador, Russia, Africa, South America and the Middle East.

-Go back in time and craft a medieval shield or crown, delve into Russian folklore by creating a Dragon of Cracow puppet or learn how to write your name in languages from around the world.
+Go back in time and craft a medieval shield or crown, delve into Polish folklore by creating a Dragon of Cracow puppet or learn how to write your name in languages from around the world.
 Make and take home a Tibetan Prayer flag or experience the live of Ancient Ecuadorians and make your own piece of wearable pre-Columbian art.
 Jump over to Africa to choose your own Yoruban name, get your face painted and play a Yoruba Ayo game.
 A world of experiences awaits explorers at the Children's International Festival.

 March with the Longhorn Band